s20ai/plasma/README.md

 # Plasma

 Plasma is an open source tool which can be used to create and maintain end to end ML Workflows.
-Plasma aims to simpify ML Workflow creation.
+Plasma breaks down a machine learning pipeline into smaller reusable blocks of code called ‘components’.
+The sequence in which these components are to be executed and the parameters which each component accepts and returns are defined in a simple YAML ‘workflow’ file.

-This is accomplished by :
+Due to this, the ML codebase becomes a collection of reusable and modular components.

- - Creating a registry of reusable opensource components which can be searched and accessed from within plasma.
+Also, Data Scientists don’t need to edit code for running the workflow and changing parameters.
+This makes the workflow more stable.

- - Using simple YAML files to define the workflow instead of complex DSLs or DAGs.
+Plasma also includes an in-built component manager which allows users to search an online registry of open-source components.
+This can greatly reduce the amount of time needed to develop the workflow.

 Plasma is a fairly new tool and might not support everything your ML workflow requires.
 Hence, new component/feature requests can be raised as Github Issues.